Core concepts

 A token is a dynamic key generated using the App ID, App Certificate, user ID, and expiration timestamp.
 Tokens authenticate and secure access to Agora's services, ensuring only authorized users can join a channel and participate in real-time communication.

-Tokens are generated on your server and passed to the client for use in the Video SDK or Signaling.
+Tokens are generated on your server and passed to the client for use in Cloud Recording.
 The token generation process involves digitally signing the App ID, App Certificate, user ID, and expiration timestamp using a specific algorithm, preventing tampering or forgery.

-For testing and during development, use the Agora Console to generate temporary tokens.
+During development and testing, use the Agora Console to generate temporary tokens.
 For production environments, implement a token server as part of your security infrastructure to control access to your channels.

 For information on setting up a token server for generating and managing tokens, refer to the guide on Secure authentication with tokens.